RobOwenKing/personal_site/README.md

 [**Game of Life**](http://www.robowenking.com/game_of_life) - [game_of_life.js](https://github.com/RobOwenKing/personal_site/blob/master/app/javascript/packs/projects/game_of_life.js), [game_of_life_pieces.js](https://github.com/RobOwenKing/personal_site/blob/master/app/javascript/packs/projects/game_of_life_pieces.js), [game_of_life.html.erb](https://github.com/RobOwenKing/personal_site/blob/master/app/views/projects/game_of_life.html.erb)

 Yet another HTML5 Canvas implementation of Conway's Game of Life.
 I use colour to represent the age of cells and provide a whole bunch of built-in patterns for users to place in the grid.

+## Setup

+To run a local version of the site (for testing or development):

+1. Clone this repo: `gh repo clone RobOwenKing/personal_site`
+2. Run `bundle install` to install all dependencies
+3. Setup the database with `rake db:create` and `rake db:migrate`

 ## Tests